 The firing velocity stands at 340 FPS while the draw weight is 160 pounds.
 Needless to say, this is not the kind of bow you will want to cock with your hands.

-- It is extremely light for easy to use and hauling through the woods
+- It is extremely light to use and hauling through the woods

 - It is highly maneuverable thanks to its short width and length